The Literacy for Children Program

-In partnership with the West Shore Middle School, the Center’s two child-focused literacy initiatives are geared to turn kids and their families into “superstars,” and help challenged middle-school-age kids take their next literacy step.
+In partnership with West Shore Middle School, the Center’s two child-focused literacy initiatives are geared to turn kids into “superstars,” and help middle-school-age kids take their next literacy step.

 The SUPERSTAR Reader After-school Program focuses on the individual middle school-age kid who struggles with reading and requires additional instruction.
 After-school “reading time” is from 2:30 PM – 3:15 PM on Monday through Friday at West Shore Middle School.